 - Massachusetts Dental Society

-Dr. Martins and her husband, Derrick, have two children, Lauren and Andrew.
-In her free time, Dr. Martins enjoys spending time with her family on the Cape, attending concerts and sporting events, and traveling.
+Dr. Martins and her husband, Derrick, have three children, Lauren, Andrew, and Victoria.
+In her free time, Dr. Martins enjoys spending time with her family, reading, traveling, attending concerts and sporting events, and trips to the beach.